 It's been almost five years since I lost my mom and just when I think, mother's day - it's all good, I'm cool!
 Totally got this!...well, you can probably guess where this is going.
 Let me walk you through all the feels this weekend, assisted with the imagery of Leslie Knope of Parks and Rec. … Continue reading My mother’s day, as told with Leslie Knope gifs

-When I started writing this blog I had no idea the blog's name — mourning dove motherhood–would take on so many varied meanings.
+When I started writing this blog I had no idea the blog's name -- mourning dove motherhood--would take on so many varied meanings.
 I originally named the blog in honor of all the mourning doves that visited me shortly after my mom died.
 I had no idea that I'd go on to grieve more motherhood related … Continue reading I just don’t like your uterus

 Can we talk about how hard April has been?
 Really hard.
 You would think I'd be prepared, knowing it's the cruellest month and all.
 But nope.
 There has been an endless onslaught of bad news for people I care about.
 Tragedy, loss, injustice.
 One after another.
 (I need to close my FB feed for real.) … Continue reading Where the rubber meets the road

 In hindsight I have so many questions for my former self.
 Why did you, former Sarah, take so long to start writing?
 Why didn't you start using anti-aging face cream sooner?
 And why oh why did you sit in that suffering place for so damn long?